 # Enable the EPEL repository yum install epel-release yum install ipset wget

 How can we better secure servers with IPSet?
 The answer is to take advantage of dynamic blocklists maintained by various security research companies or groups on the Internet, and deny access to these "bad" IPs or IP networks.
-Here are some example collections of such lists:
+Here is an example collection of such lists:

 Now, how to actually use these blocklists with IPSet, and update them at set intervals?
 I came across a very useful script on the Gentoo Forums, created by author "Bones McCracker".
 Here's a link to his original post, with some good explanations on IPSet.
 For your convenience, his first script is shown here, which works with the DShield Recommended Block List: